judsonlmoore/judsonlmoore.com/_pages/about.md

 ---
 title:					About Judson
-subtitle: 		Author and travel addict
 description:		About Judson L Moore, the author of Exponential Happiness, travel addict, Rotarian, and product management professional.
 permalink:			"/about/"
 layout:					about
 image:					/assets/images/2016/09/judson-in-front-of-the-pyramids-in-giza-egypt.jpg
 ---